 RPA can automate the preparation of the BoM, getting it done in less time and with higher accuracy.
 Besides, by deploying RPA bots to also monitor the actual consumption of the items, the BoM can be updated in real-time and grow more accurate with time.

 Bill of Materials

-Depending on company size, manufacturers often have hundreds, if not thousands, of vendors and suppliers.
-Communicating with vendors and maintaining vendor master data are gargantuan tasks that are highly manual and error-prone, leading to a high cost of operation.
+Communicating with hundreds of vendors and maintaining vendor master data are gargantuan tasks that are highly manual and error-prone.

 RPA can automate the bulk of this manual work—creation of vendor records, checking vendor documents, checking for duplications across different entities, GST and ACRA validations, and more—eliminating human error and drastically reducing resources needed.

-Gathering data and conducting regular inspections of the production floor are critical in ensuring compliance in manufacturing.
-However, preparing inspection reports is an inefficient and time-consuming task.
-Delays in completing and disseminating these reports negatively impact the management's ability to intervene in a timely manner to ensure compliance.
+Preparing inspection reports is an inefficient and time-consuming task, and delays in preparing these reports negatively impact the management's ability to intervene in a timely manner to ensure compliance.

-With the help of digitisation technology, RPA bots can prepare and disseminate reports in minutes or seconds, enabling swift actions to be taken.
-Furthermore, digital information and actions taken by RPA bots leave audit-ready trails so you don't have to scramble to prepare information for regulatory audits.
+RPA bots can prepare and disseminate reports in minutes or seconds, enabling swift actions to be taken.
+They also leave audit-ready trails so you don't have to scramble to prepare information for regulatory audits.

 Let our experienced consultants analyse your operations and identify where automation can deliver the best ROI.